Museum of History & Industry (MOHAI), WashingtonHistorical & Cultural Sites

 Sample 2-Day Itinerary

-- Afternoon (2:00 PM - 5:00 PM): Enjoy Lake Union Park.
-You can stroll along the waterfront paths, admire historic vessels, or even rent a rowboat or kayak from The Center for Wooden Boats for a unique perspective of the lake.
+• Afternoon (2:00 PM - 5:00 PM): Explore Lake Union Park, adjacent to MOHAI.
+Visit the Center for Wooden Boats, watch seaplanes take off and land, or rent a rowboat for a unique perspective of the lake.

 Museum of History & Industry (MOHAI) with kids